knpuniversity/symfony2-series/knpu/episode3/doctrine-listener-update.rst

 Doctrine Listeners on Update
 ============================

-But what if a user's *updates* their password?
+But what if a user *updates* their password?
 Hmm, our listener isn't called on updates, so the encoded password can *never* be updated.
-Lame!
+Crap!

 Add a second tag to ``services.yml`` to listen on the ``preUpdate`` event and create the ``preUpdate`` method by copying from ``prePersist``: